adilcr01/book-recommender-system/README.md

 ## Link to the application

-Check out the live demo on AWS:
+Check out the live demo on AWS: #### Not working [Link](http://52.90.15.7:8501/)

-[Link](http://52.90.15.7:8501/)
+Also deoplyed on Render Cloud: [Link](https://book-recommender-system-i3st.onrender.com/)

 Also deployed on Streamlit: [Link](https://adilcr01-book-recommender-system-app-h7j7de.streamlit.app/)